 It took a lot of writing and figuring out how to run a blog, but within a few months, my blog was paying for my groceries.

-Fast forward three-ish years, and This Online World now makes $5,000+ per month between Mediavine ads and affiliate income.
+Fast forward a few years, and This Online World now makes $20,000 per month between Mediavine ads and affiliate income.
+In fact, it’s now clearing $400 a day thanks to advertisement revenue and affiliate revenue.

 Starting an Etsy shop is actually free, and Etsy just charges a $0.20 listing fee per product you sell as well as some transaction and payment processing fees.